CostaBru/BBSort/README.md

-Python3 implementation of stable non comparsion sorting algorithm that works  using O(N) time even for non uniformly distributed ones.
+Python3 implementation of stable non comparsion sorting algorithm that works  using O(N) time even for non uniformly distributed numbers.